 given under part I.

-(c) No tenant, except for persons fifty-five years of age and older, persons with a mental or physical disability, or persons retired for medical reasons, shall rent, lease, or occupy any dwelling unit for more than five years; provided that this restriction shall apply to per cent of state low-income housing project dwelling units."
+(c) No tenant, except for persons fifty-five years of age and older, persons with a mental or physical disability, or retired for medical reasons, shall rent, lease, or occupy any dwelling for more than five years."

 SECTION 3.
 This Act shall not apply to any lease entered into before its effective date.

 SECTION 4.
 Statutory material to be repealed is bracketed and stricken.
 New statutory material is underscored.